 The Tobacco Use Monitoring Survey will allow Health Canada to look at smoking prevalence by province-sex-age group, for age groups 15-19, 20-24, 25-34, 35-44 and 45+ on a semi-annual basis.
 Changes in smoking prevalence of about 3% or higher will be detectable on an annual basis, within age groups at the national level.
-The data included in these files represent data collected for the eleven months of 1999.
+The data included in these files represent data collected from February to December 2000.
 Data will continue to be collected on an on-going basis depending on availability of funds.